dgiacco/Post-It-App/README.md

 #### Technical decisions:

+- I used a custom hook (useLocalStorage) to make it easier to connect the components state and the local storage.
+- The Workspace and the Trashbin are separated from the rest of the components in a folder called "pages" so they could be more easy to identify.

+#### Some extra functionalities:

 I decided to add a couple extra functionalities to upgrade the UX such as:
 - You can change your Post It color to help you prioritize, categorize or just to have fun!
 - An alert will pop up when deleting a Post It from the trash bin (permanently) asking if you are sure, just to prevent any mistake!